Kotlin/anko/README.md

 dependencies {
   ...
-  compile 'org.jetbrains.kotlin:koan:19-0.1.2@aar'
+  compile 'org.jetbrains.kotlin:koan-21:0.2@aar'
 }
 ```

 This loads Koan for Android SDK v.
-19 without `support.v4` package bindings.
-If you use `support.v4`, replace `19` with `19s`.
+21 (Android 5.0) without `support.v4` package bindings.
+If you use `support.v4`, replace `21` with `21s`.

 ## Understanding Koan